webrecorder/pywb/README.md

 pywb comes with a Vagrantfile to help you set up a VM quickly for testing.
 If you have [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/)
-set up, then you can start a test instance of pywb like so:
+installed, then you can start a test instance of pywb like so:

 ```bash
 git clone https://github.com/ikreymer/pywb.git